 A couple of other couples had managed to venture out without kids but, that being achieved, didn’t quite seem to know how to get through a romantic dinner-a-deux; many were on their phones, others simply sitting looking bored and eager to get it over with.
 They were even looking longingly at the misbehaving children, seemingly desperate to get back to the distraction of their own.

-The table next to me has two kids, the parents are six tables away, the sister is playing candy crush, the brother alteratively with his cutlery and his nostrils.
+The table next to me had just two bored kids sitting at it, behaving at least by staying put.
+The parents were six tables away, and kept sending warning glances in their direction.
+The sister was amusing herself by playing candy crush, the brother alternatively with his cutlery and his nostrils.

-The table beyond them has newly weds!
-She looks shell-shocked with a dose of whip lash thrown in and mightily relieved that another couple has joined them.
-He looks to be an unhappy combination of horny and sulking.
+The table beyond them had newly weds.
+She looked nothing short of shell-shocked with a dose of whip lash thrown in and mightily relieved that another couple had joined them, for dinner at least.
+He looked to be an unhappy combination of horny and sulking.

 I was the only one who was actually dressed for the occasion, in fabulous red dress and matching killer heels.
 As it turned out, I was perfectly camouflaged and able to make my observations, for once, without being stared at myself.
 I may have been alone, but I managed to write two blog posts and engaged in some wonderful people watching.
 Honestly speaking, I think looked to be the happiest of the lot.
 I also saved the best for last, and went back to the room accompanied by an old friend.
 Yes, there’s always an Old Monk around when you need one.